 By that time Chandler had been working in the oil industry for two years.
 Carolyn Lloyd’s husband had got him a book keeping job.
 Chandler worked his way up to vice-president of the Dabney Oil Syndicate but got sacked in 1932 for alcoholism, instability, and sleeping his way through the secretaries.
 Unemployed and drinking heavily, Chandler decided to try writing again.
 He became a successful pulp writer for Black Mask magazine then parlayed that into a career as the best-known detective novelist in America, pioneering a style both hard-boiled and romantic, tough and witty.

 Chandler and the Lloyds seem to have drifted apart, a gap widened by his unconventional marriage, Estelle’s disappointed crush, and the sudden 1923 death of Carolyn’s husband.
 The Lloyds moved into spiritualism and Manly P Hall, perhaps seeking solace for their loss.

 Bukowski never wrote about Manly Hall.
-Chandler also left the page blank but if you look closely enough you might see some trace of Hall in the character of fraudulent psychic Jules Amthor from Farewell, My Lovely.
+Chandler also left the page blank but if you squint enough you might see some trace of Hall in the character of fraudulent psychic Jules Amthor from Farewell, My Lovely.
 Amthor preys on rich women using staged crystal ball readings and has connections with high up cops.
-He’s a dead end in the investigation, but his aggressive response to being questioned allows Chandler to peel the lid off California corruption for a chapter or two.
+He ultimately proves to be a dead end in the investigation, but his aggressive response to being questioned allows Chandler to peel the lid off California corruption for a chapter or two.

 Chandler may have been throwing some shade at Maley Hall and the way he efficiently extracted large sums of money from the Lloyds.
 Alternately, California had more than enough fake gurus to provide inspiration elsewhere.